GetzInsomnia/virintirarealestate/README.md

 ```

 This script downloads the latest daily rates from the European Central Bank
 and writes them to `public/data/rates.json`.
+The command exits with an error
+whenever the `CI` environment variable is set—never run `update:rates` in CI.
-If the network request fails, the
-script writes a fallback payload that keeps THB as the only available currency
+If the network request fails, the script writes a fallback payload that keeps
-so builds and CI continue to work offline.
+THB as the only available currency so builds and CI continue to work offline.

 ## Locale detection